aleksanderkatan/majority-coloring-brute-attempts/README.md

 - Minimum colorings by vertices for strongly connected: {3: 6, 4: 18, 5: 24, 6: 48}

+- Greedy algorithm that chooses an unsatisfied vertex and increases its color by one fails for some graphs of 6 vertices.

-## Digraphs with allowed 2-cycles:
+### Digraphs with allowed 2-cycles:

 - Every digraph of up to 5 vertices is majority 3-colorable

 - Minimum colorings by vertices: {3: 6, 4: 12, 5: 24} (same as without 2-cycles)

 - Minimum colorings by vertices for strongly connected: {3: 6, 4: 18, 5: 24} (same as without 2-cycles)